emekaokoye/tweet-this/README.md

 # tweet-this

 tweet-this allows you to define a set of words, terms or sentences to be tweeted in a container on a webpage.
 This is based on [InlineTweet.js](http://ireade.github.io/inlinetweetjs/).
 All credits goes to [Ire Aderinokun] (https://github.com/ireade).
-I only twerked (not tweek) a few codes.
+I only twerked (not tweaked) a few codes :) .